quarkus-qe/quarkus-test-suite/README.md

  -Dmaven.repo.local=/Users/rsvoboda/Downloads/rh-quarkus-1.7.1.GA-maven-repository/maven-repository
 ```

-If you want to run the tests using ephemeral namespaces, go to the [Running tests in ephemeral namespaces](#running-tests-in-ephemeral-namespaces) section for more information.

 ## Branching Strategy

 The `main` branch is always meant for latest upstream/downstream development.
 For each downstream major.minor version, there's a corresponding maintenance branch: